-A. Yes, Penn Foster’s online High School is nationally accredited through the Distance Education Accrediting Commission (DEAC) and the AdvancEd Accreditation Commission, and regionally accredited through the Commission on Secondary Schools of the Middle States Association of Colleges and Schools (CSS-MSA).
-For additional licensing and affiliation information, refer to the Penn Foster Accreditation Details.
+A. Yes, Penn Foster’s online High School is nationally accredited through the Distance Education Accrediting Commission (DEAC), Cognia, and regionally accredited through the Commission on Secondary Schools of the Middle States Association of Colleges and Schools (CSS-MSA).
+For additional licensing and affiliation information, refer to the Penn Foster Accreditation Details page.

 Q. What is the difference between regional and national accreditation?

-A. The major difference between regional and national accrediting agencies lies in the type of institutions that they evaluate and accredit.
-Regional agencies are responsible for accrediting public colleges and universities, and major private, nonprofit institutions.
+A. The most significant difference between regional and national accrediting agencies lies in the type of institutions they evaluate and accredit.
+Regional agencies are responsible for accrediting public colleges and universities and major private, nonprofit institutions.
 National agencies accredit private, proprietary schools and specialty institutions such as online or correspondence schools.
 Learn more about Penn Foster High School’s accreditation.

 Q. Which colleges will accept an online high school diploma from Penn Foster?

 A. Acceptance of a high school diploma can vary based on the college or university.
 No form of accreditation can guarantee that any learning institution or employer will accept the high school diploma.
-We recommend checking with colleges and universities you are interested in attending to verify they accept the Penn Foster High School diploma before enrolling into the program.
-For a list of schools that Penn Foster graduates have been accepted to, click here.
+We recommend checking with colleges and universities you are interested in attending to verify they accept the Penn Foster High School diploma before enrolling in the program. or more information, check out our list of institutions to which our alumni have gone to after Penn Foster.

 Q. How long has Penn Foster been in business?

-A. Penn Foster was established in 1890, and we have a strong history of helping distance learners obtain their diploma from home.
+A. Penn Foster was established in 1890, so we have a long history of helping distance learners obtain their diploma from home.

 Q. What is the admissions process for the online high school diploma program offered through Penn Foster?